 The father was not convinced so they approached Buddha who concluded that the girl was right.

 In a marriage, or in any other relationship for that matter, you must take responsibility for your own actions.
 The other person is not responsible for making you feel happy and good all the time.
 Let me ask you a question: why did you get married?
 Did you marry because you wanted to fill someone’s life with happiness or because you wanted to have someone in your life?
 Perhaps both, but mostly the latter.
-Besides, your definition of filling other person’s life with happiness maybe very different to theirs.
-You may want to fill her fridge with mangoes whereas she may want papaya.
+Besides, your definition of filling the other person’s life with happiness may be very different from theirs.
+You may want to fill her fridge with mangoes whereas she may want papayas.

 A sense of tiredness creates distance in a relationship.

-The major difference between courtship and marriage is expectations two partners have from each other.
-While dating, you request each other and you give each other personal space.
-You probably see each other over the weekends or even if you are in a live in, you maintain other meaningful relationships too.
-During courtship, you ask your partner if he or she would like to join you for dinner, for example.
+The major difference between courtship and marriage is the expectations two partners have of each other.
+While dating, you make requests to each other and you give each other personal space.
+You probably see each other over the weekends or even if you are in a live-in relationship, you maintain other meaningful relationships too.
+During the courtship, you ask your partner if he or she would like to join you for dinner, for example.
 If they say no, you don’t get upset or start yelling.
 Very lovingly, you say, “Okay, no worries.
 We’ll do it some other day,” and so on.

 Our requests are received as demands when others believe they will be blamed or punished if they do not comply.
 When people hear a demand, they see only two options: submission or rebellion.
 Either way, the person requesting is perceived as coercive, and the listener’s capacity to respond compassionately is diminished.